psf/the-invisibles/content/english/about/process.md

 - Review the generated subtitle, listen to the video, and make edits.
   - fix any typos, especially speaker names
-  - Ensure proper capitalization, eg PyPodcats, Python, PSF, PyLadies, etc
+  - Ensure proper capitalization, eg PyPodcats, Python, PSF, PyLadies, etc (see the canonical spelling list in the "Proofread the write-ups" step under Publishing)
   - If necessary, clarify spellings with the speaker.
 - Ensure the subtitle is readable on the video
   - The subtitle text should have black background